Table of Contents

-- Once all the ingredients are in the bottle, simply shake the bottle vigorously to mix them together and you’re ready to clean!
+- Once all the ingredients are in the bottle, simply shake vigorously to mix them together, and you’re ready to clean!

 After finding an ideal combination of ingredients, spray the mixture onto your countertops and wipe the area clean using a soft dry cloth.
-Most types of softer cloths are sufficient, but many homeowners prefer microfiber for its rapid absorption.
+Most materials are sufficient, but many homeowners prefer microfiber for its rapid absorption.
 If the surface is taking a long time to dry, try buffing it with a dry cloth to speed up the process.
 You can also use a classic sponge to mop up any remaining moisture.

-Although these ingredients work well for cleaning and sanitizing, your granite countertops may need a bit more care to make them truly shine.
-A water and isopropyl alcohol solution is a great choice for shining and disinfecting even the dirtiest surfaces.
-An effective solution contains part water and part isopropyl alcohol.
-Simply mix the ingredients together and spray them onto the granite surface — then, let it sit for three to five minutes.
-Rinse the area dry and promptly dry it with a clean microfiber cloth.
+Although these ingredients work well for cleaning and sanitizing, your granite countertops may need a bit more care to make them truly sparkle.
+A water and isopropyl alcohol solution is an excellent choice for shining and disinfecting even the dirtiest surfaces.
+An effective solution contains equal parts water and isopropyl alcohol.
+Simply mix the ingredients together and spray them onto the granite surface.
+Let it sit for three to five minutes, rinse the area dry, and promptly dry it with a clean microfiber cloth.

 Cleaning Other Surfaces

 Now that you’ve made your own cleaning solution, you’re probably wondering if it will work on other surfaces around the house.
 It’s a safe bet to use on most surfaces and appliances, especially because homemade granite cleaners are gentle and effectively clean up grime and dirt in most settings.
 They’re also safe enough for marble and other calcareous stones, which don’t do well with acidic ingredients.